JCPetrelli/prompt_manager/README.md

 2. **Select a Prompt**: The script will display a list of available prompts, and you can select one by entering its number.

 3. **Input Variables**: If the selected prompt contains placeholders, the script will ask for input values to replace them.
-After adding your text, which could also span multiple lines, press Control+C to finish.
+After adding your text, which could also span multiple lines, press Enter and thenControl+C to finish.

 4. **View and Copy the Final Prompt**: The completed prompt will be displayed in the terminal, and a clean version (without terminal color codes) will be copied to your clipboard automatically.